dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/1_Basics.md

   Thus $\RR$ can not be written as a countable union of nowhere dense sets.

 Lemma
+:	Any nonempty set which is bounded from above (resp. below) has a well-defined supremum (resp. infimum).

+### Functions

+Lemma
 :	There is a function discontinuous precisely on $\QQ$.

 Proof